Who are Lutherans?

 The Evangelical Lutheran Church in America welcomes our neighbors, but we recognize this has not always been the case.
 We understand the harm that has been caused by our white, largely Northern European, heritage and we repent for those transgressions.
 We know we are not where we want to be but we are working towards becoming a multi-ethnic denomination that reflects the diversity of the Kingdom of God.
 This may mean we are under construction, but our doors are still open and we invite you in.
 So, whether you are a person of color, disabled or immigrant, LGBTQ+ or straight, male, female or gender-nonconforming, young or old, churched or unchurched – there is a place for you in the Lutheran Church.

 At Peace, our worship on Sunday mornings is liturgical, but not antiquated, and it reflects the diversity of our communities and theology.
-In weekly worship, we experience God’s grace through the Word – reading the Old and New Testament, and preaching – and the Sacrament of the Lord’s Supper.
+In weekly worship, we experience God’s grace through the Word – reading the First (Old) and Second (New) Testament, and preaching – and the Sacrament of the Lord’s Supper.